blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

  NSERCH:  32  E=     -154.0551401544  GRAD.
 MAX=  0.0000855  R.M.S.=  0.0000275
 ```

-Once the symmetry of the flat structure was broken the molecule had a whole other dimension to explore and it took 32 steps to reach a minimum energy.
+Once the **symmetry** of the flat structure was **broken**, the molecule had a whole other dimension to explore and it took 32 steps to reach a minimum energy.
 Most of the torsions are almost flat, as expected.
-However, the central C–C bond settled to a torsion angle of 38˚!
+However, the central C–C bond **settled** to a torsion angle of 38&deg;!
 That is very not flat.
-The *sp<sup>2</sup>* hybridization and the demands of orbital overlap demand a flat structure, but the realities of steric clash push against that goal.
+The *sp<sup>2</sup>* hybridization and the orbital overlap demand a flat structure, but the **realities** of steric clash push against that goal.
 We ended up being pushed out of planar as we maximized electron delocalization and minimized steric clash.
-It’s called compromise and it’s how the world gets along.
+It’s called **compromise** and it’s how the world gets along.

-The result file was named butadiene125.log.
-I entered the following command to strip out the energy result for each step: `grep "NSERCH" Butadiene_125.log | grep "GRAD" > energy3.txt`
+The **result file** was named butadiene125.log.
+I entered the following command to **extract** the energy result for each step: `grep "NSERCH" Butadiene_125.log | grep "GRAD" > energy3.txt`

 The vertical line is a “pipe”.
-It sends the output of the first command into the second.
-Pipes allow for stringing Unix tools together to do complex operations in a single command.
+It **sends the output** of the first command into the second. **Pipes** allow for stringing Unix tools **together** to do complex operations in a single command.
 The result of that operation is in the file `energy3.txt` and I used the data to graph the energy change with each step.
-I opened the file in a Jupyter notebook and made the plot shown in {numref}`fig7_1F`.
+I opened the file in a Jupyter notebook and made the **plot** shown in {numref}`fig7_1F`.

 ```{figure} images/Butadiene8.png
 ---